No. 6: Jack Collom

 No. 6, Jack Collom's Yes and No, “employs the humble acrostic to weigh the yes and no of the universe."
 (Elizabeth Robinson) Collom's latest collection is yet another inventive and compassionate contribution to the boundless biosphere of ecopoetry.

 Jack Collom is The Lune's hero.
-Were it not for his outreach and innovation, The Lune would not exist as an inspired & educational poetic form or as this polysemantic publication.
-We have modeled the journal after the beginner's-mind approach to poetry, which is full of joy and play, and after the phenomenal impact of correspondence, a reminder that poetry is something we must share.
-Jack is always IN TOUCH with the word as a living critter, and the envelope is its skin.
+We have modeled the journal after the beginner's-mind approach to poetry, which is full of delight, focus, and play, and after the phenomenal impact of correspondence, a reminder that poetry is something we must share.
+Jack is always in touch with the word as a living critter, and the envelope is its skin.

 “Jack Collom employs the humble acrostic to weigh the yes and no of the universe.
 He nimbly molds the constraints of form in order to loft new realizations within language.
 Suddenly we are transported: ‘No place is out of bounds.’
 Playful, smart, and indelibly original—if you want proof that wonders never cease, enter these poems."